 Made from aluminum, synthetic rubber of composite materials.
 Sometimes they are part of the structure, as is the case with wet wing tanks, or fitted in special ventilated spaces.

 Tanks have a number of items: filler caps, expansion space, vents, baffles, sumps and drains and fuel quantity detectors.
 Filler caps should have an indication of the fuel type and quantity and might be lockable.
-Expansion space makes sure that when the fuel expands by warming up (in the sun) it doesn't overflow from the tank out ot the vents.
-These vents let air in the tank when it is consumed.
+Expansion space makes sure that when the fuel expands by warming up (in the sun) it doesn't overflow from the tank out of the vents.
+These vents let air in the tank when fuel is consumed.

 Quantity detectors can be the float or capacitance type and should indicate the amount usable.
 Indication is only reliable when the aircraft sits or flies in a straight and level attitude with no turbulence.
 Content readings should be cross checked by dipping and gauge indication, and possibly by fuel flow gauges.